VJoshi611/PySpark-Kafka-Cassandra-Data-Pipeline/README.md

 1. Cassandra Workbench

-Create a keysapce with name "projectkeyspace"
+Creating a keysapce with name "projectkeyspace"
 ```
 CREATE KEYSPACE projectkeyspace
 	WITH REPLICATION = {